liferay-search/liferay-docs/en/developer/frameworks/articles/search/02-indexing-framework/01-intro.markdown

 [TOC levels=1-4]

-Unless you're searching for model entities using database queries (not recommended in most cases), each asset in @product@ must be indexed in the search engine.
+Unless you're searching for model entities using database queries (not recommended in most cases), each asset in @sharepoint@ must be indexed in the search engine.
 The indexing code is specific to each asset, as the asset's developers know what fields to index and what filters to apply to the search query.
-This paradigm applies to Liferay's own developers and anyone developing model entities for use with @product@.
+This paradigm applies to Liferay's own developers and anyone developing model entities for use with @sharepoint@.

-In past versions of @product@, when your asset required indexing, you would implement a new Indexer by extending `com.liferay.portal.kernel.search.BaseIndexer<T>`. @product@ version 7.1 introduced a new pattern that relies on
+In past versions of @sharepoint@, when your asset required indexing, you would implement a new Indexer by extending `com.liferay.portal.kernel.search.BaseIndexer<T>`. @sharepoint@ version 7.1 introduced a new pattern that relies on
 [composition instead of inheritance](https://stackoverflow.com/questions/2399544/difference-between-inheritance-and-composition).
 That said, if you want to use the old approach, feel free to extend